GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/aggregation-service/index.md

   width="800", height="457"
 %}
 <figcaption>
-  <p>Aggregatable reports are collected, batched, and send to the aggregation service, running on a TEE.
-The aggregation service environment is owned and operated by the same party collecting the data.</p>
+  <p>Aggregatable reports are collected, batched, and send to the Aggregation Service, running on a TEE.
+The Aggregation Service environment is owned and operated by the same party collecting the data.</p>
 </figure>

 ### Coordinator attestation of the TEE {: #coordinator }